Shujun-He/Nucleic-Transformer/src/promoter_classification/readme.md

 # Source code to train nucleic transformer to reproduce results in the paper

-To run:
+Dataset is included here in v9d3.csv

-$ ./run.sh
+To run: $ ./run.sh

-To get cross validation results:
+To get cross validation results: $ ./evaluate.sh

-$ ./evaluate.sh